Albert Mohler: Family planning

 Mohler spoke in June 2004, about married adults who choose not to have children:

 The Scripture does not even envision married couples who choose not to have children.
 Christians have bought into this lifestyle and claim childlessness as a legitimate option.
 It remains a form of rebellion against God's design and order.

 Mohler has also been critical of emergency contraceptives that prevent implantation of the fertilized egg, which he believes "involve nothing less than an early abortion."

 Gender roles and sexuality

 On February 23, 2024, St. Patrick's Cathedral held a memorial in attendance by over 1000 people for Cecilia Gentili, a transgender activist.
 Albert Mohler described the service as a "transgender celebration" that "scandalized" the Church.

 In 2017, Mohler signed the Nashville Statement.

-He said of trans people "We cannot affirm someone in a delusion" when asked whether Christians should use a person's preferred name.
+He said of trans people "We cannot affirm someone in a delusion" when asked whether Christians should use a person's preferred pronouns, while allowing that Christians may use the name by which someone introduces himself or herself.

 He opposed the repeal of the US military's "don't ask, don't tell" policy on the grounds of religious liberty.